Skip to content

 3. Click Start Scan

-The scan runs through several phases: ping sweep, port scanning, protocol probes, passive discovery (mDNS/SSDP), SNMP queries, and hostname resolution.
+The scan runs through several phases: ping sweep, port scanning, device probes (TCP/UDP), passive discovery (mDNS/SSDP), SNMP queries, and hostname resolution.
 Progress is shown in real time.

 Working with Results

-• If the driver is a community driver you haven’t installed, click Install & Add to install the driver and add the device in one step
+If the suggested driver is a community driver you haven’t installed yet, click Install & Add to install it and add the device in one step.

 Scan Options